Crivaledaz/Mattermost-LDAP/README.md

 Oauth user password in the database.
 If you use init script make sure to use the same database user. (ex : oauth_secure-pass)

 * LDAP config
-Edit oauth/LDAP/config_ldap.php :
+Edit oauth/LDAP/onfig_ldap.php :
 1. Provide your ldap address and port.
 2. Change the base directory name ($base) and the filter ($filter) to comply with your LDAP configuration, these variables will be use in resource.php.
 3. Change the relative directory name suffix ($rdn) to comply with your LDAP configuration, this variable will be use in connexion.php.
+4. If necessary, you can provide a LDAP account to allow search in LDAP (only restrictive LDAP).

 #### $hostname
 Your LDAP hostname or LDAP IP, to connect to the LDAP server.